DIY Pounded Flower Tote: A Fun Craft with Real Flowers

 - Peel the flowers and tape off to reveal your print.
 Add some additional flowers in random areas and hammer as needed.

-- Let everything dry, then put another piece of parchment paper on top of the bag and iron over your design with a dry iron on the hottest setting.
+- When you are done, let everything dry, then put another piece of parchment paper on top of the bag and iron over your design with a hot, dry iron on the highest setting.
 This will help the colors set in and keep them from fading.

 For more crafts like this, check out the following ideas – these are some of my favorite for Mother’s Day: